 : Case sensitive compare.

 : Date compare.
+Both sides of the compare are converted to dates before comparing.
 The date format is described in the Dates reference section.

 Sometimes you might need a value that has special meaning in the search syntax.